risebeyondio/io/containers-microservices/linux-containers.rst

 |

 type 1
-   runs directly on the system hardware / on the server not on the host operating system - bare metal hypervisor
+   runs directly on the system hardware / on the server, not on the host operating system - bare-metal hypervisor

 type 2
-   runs on host operating system that provides virtualization services - software based hypervisor
+   runs on a host operating system that provides virtualization services - software-based hypervisor

 |